jcoliz/MsSentinel.Notebooks/docs/getting-started.md

 - Prerequisites and permissions
 - Expected outputs

-### Step 2: Copy to Workspace
+### Step 2: Configure the Notebook

+**For Experimentation Only:** If you're just running the notebook once to see how it works, you can skip copying to workspace.
+Open the notebook directly from [`notebooks/`](../notebooks/) and proceed to configuration.

-Copy the notebook to your workspace directory (which is gitignored) using the setup script:
+**For Development/Contributing:** If you plan to modify the notebook or contribute changes back to the repository, copy it to your workspace directory first (which is gitignored):

 ```bash
 # Use the setup script (recommended)